 Arizona bans state schools from offering in-state tuition benefits to students without proper documentation.

 Arizona law requires that voters present ID documents.
 These are either a photo ID or two forms from a list of valid, acceptable documents.
 Those documents must bear the name and address of the voter.
 Examples include a recent utility bill or bank or credit union statement.
 They also include vehicle registrations or insurance statements.
 Voters who fail to show valid identification can still vote using a provisional ballot.
 But they will have to establish their eligibility to vote within five business days of the election.

 Some in Arizona have made efforts to ban renting to immigrants living here illegally.
 But there is no statewide ban.
 Ordinances that restrict access to housing typically face legal challenges.
 Such challenges have had varying results.
 Because of the federal Fair Housing Act, it's illegal to discriminate in housing.

 - More on the Arizona immigration Law (SB 1070)

 - Arizona Immigration Law Resources

-Although the federal government holds exclusive jurisdiction over immigration law matters, most states have laws that address immigration and impact immigrants as well.
-Arizona is no exception, with some of the toughest immigration-related laws in the country.
-If you have questions or need immediate help, your best bet is to contact an immigration law attorney near you, who will work on your behalf.
+It can be scary to navigate the immigration and naturalization system on your own.
+If you have questions or need immediate help, your best bet is to contact an immigration law attorney near you who will work on your behalf.